CatherineP37/Project-1/README.md

 ## Interactive Figma prototype

-I made a basic interactice prototype in Figma and carried out usability tests with it.
+I made a interactive prototype in Figma and carried out usability tests with it.
 Here is a video of the prototype being tested:

 https://github.com/user-attachments/assets/fc362217-8eb3-41e0-b638-23f370411e1a